HunorLaczko/ha-frameo-control/README.md

-# HA Frameo Control 🏠
+# HA Frameo Control Integration 🏠

 This is a custom integration for [Home Assistant](https://www.home-assistant.io/) to control [Frameo](https://frameo.net/) digital photo frames.

-This integration was developed based on a **10.1" Frameo device running Android 6.0.1** and has been used with both the standard Frameo application and the alternative [ImmichFrame](https://github.com/ImmichFrame/immich-frame) client.
-It communicates with the device directly using the Android Debug Bridge (ADB) protocol.
+This integration provides Home Assistant entities (`light`, `button`) for controlling your device.
+It was developed based on a **10.1" Frameo device running Android 6.0.1** and has been used with both the standard Frameo application and the alternative [ImmichFrame](https://github.com/ImmichFrame/immich-frame) client.

 ## 🌟 Key Features

-* **Direct Local Control:** 📡 No cloud services required.
-Commands are sent directly to the device over your local network or USB.
+* **Local Control:** 📡 All commands are sent locally to the backend add-on.
 * **Screen & Brightness Control:** 💡 A `light` entity allows you to turn the screen on/off and adjust the brightness.
 * **Slideshow Control:** ▶️ `button` entities to navigate to the **Next** and **Previous** photos, and to **Pause** the slideshow.
 * **App & Settings Launchers:** 📱 Buttons to directly open the Frameo app, ImmichFrame, or the Android Settings page.
-* **Flexible Connection:** 🔌 Connect via direct USB or over the network using Wireless ADB.
-* **Wireless ADB Helper:** 🪄 A special button is provided to easily enable Wireless ADB mode when connected via USB.
+* **Wireless ADB Helper:** 🪄 A special button is provided by the backend to easily enable Wireless ADB mode.

-## 🔌 Important Prerequisite: Enabling ADB

-Frameo devices running this version of Android **do not have Wireless ADB enabled by default**, and this setting does not survive a reboot on non-rooted devices.
-You must first connect via USB to enable it.

-### Step 1: Enable ADB on the Frameo Frame
-1. On your Frameo device, navigate to **Settings**.
-2. Tap on **About**.
-3. Tap on the **Beta Program** option to enable it.
-This will reveal the developer settings.
-4. An **ADB Access** option should now be visible.
-Tap it to enable ADB.

-### Step 2: Understand the Connection Workflow
-To control the device wirelessly, you must first connect it to the computer running Home Assistant via USB and use the provided "Start Wireless ADB" button.
-This will enable ADB over TCP/IP until the next time the frame reboots.
+## ‼️ Requirements

+You **MUST** install and run the **[Frameo Control Backend Add-on](https://github.com/HunorLaczko/ha-frameo-control-addon)** before setting up this integration.
+The add-on handles the actual communication with the device.

 ## 🚀 Installation